ignacio-calvo/POS-Services/README.md

 ## Getting Started

 You need to have Docker installed in your system.
-You will need to create a ".env" file in the root path containing the variables and values needed by the docker-compose.yaml (The ones following the "${Variable}" format).
+You will need to create a ".env" file in the root path right next to the docker-compose.yaml Setup environment variables needed by the docker-compose.yml in the ".env" file (The ones following the "${Variable}" format).

 Content of your .env file may look something like: